-ON THIS PAGE: You will find a list of the common tests and procedures that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests and procedures that doctors use to find the cause of a medical problem.
+To see other pages, use the menu.

 In addition to a physical examination, the following tests may be used to diagnose mastocytosis:

-Blood/urine tests.
-Tests are done on samples of the patient’s blood and urine that may be able to find high levels of mast cells and histamine.
-Blood tests can also show how well the liver, kidneys, and other vital organs are working.
+Blood and urine tests.
+The patient’s blood and urine are tested to help find high levels of mast cells and histamine.
+Blood tests can also show how well the liver, kidneys, and other organs are working.
 The blood’s level of an enzyme called tryptase may be higher than normal for people with systemic mastocytosis.
 However, a high level of tryptase may also occur as a result of other non-cancerous or reactive conditions.

 Molecular testing.
-Your doctor may recommend running laboratory tests on the mast cells to identify specific genes, proteins, and other factors unique to the mastocytosis.
-Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy.
+Your doctor may recommend running laboratory tests on tissue samples to identify specific genes, proteins, and other factors unique to the mast cells.
+Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment Options).

 After these diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is mastocytosis, these results will help the doctor identify the type and plan treatment.